FullStaQD/architecture/docs/scenario-based-analysis/quantum-simulation.md

 2. Layout Stage
     - This stage maps the input circuit's virtual qubits to the target's physical hardware qubits.
-    - The algorithm tries to map the qubits that interact the most next to each other.
+    - The algorithm's goal is to map the qubits in such a way that frequently-interacting virtual qubits end up next to each other in the physical hardware.

 3. Routing Stage